-If the EtherCAT communication config successful, Serial Monitor will print the DI ch7 state to the serial monitor.
+If the EtherCAT communication config successful, Serial Monitor will print "Enable: 0".

+It will print the motor's current position to the serial monitor.

 Troubleshooting

 QEC-M-01 cannot successfully upload code

 When you are unable to successfully upload code, please open 86EVA to check if your QEC EtherCAT MDevice's environment is abnormal.
 As shown in the figure below, please try updating your QEC EtherCAT MDevice's environment, which will include the following three items: Bootloader, EtherCAT firmware, and EtherCAT tool.